 Are you looking for a safe, confidential space to talk about difficulties you may be experiencing in your life, perhaps at work or in your relationships or even with yourself?

 I offer long term and short term counselling and psychotherapy to individuals who wish to explore the difficulties they face in their lives and how these affect their emotional, psychological or physical wellbeing.
 I offer a confidential, supportive and non-judgemental environment and a respectful and creative therapeutic relationship supporting growth and well-being.

-Through my work at an NHS funded LGBT counselling service, two domestic abuse agencies, and a GP surgery, I have experience of working with clients with a wide range of emotional and relational difficulties of varying levels of complexity, including family and relationship difficulties, stress, anxiety and depression, anger issues, trauma and abuse, bereavement and loss, work problems, and with sexuality and gender issues.
+Through my work at an NHS funded LGBT counselling service, two domestic abuse agencies, a GP surgery, and in private practice, I have experience of working with clients with a wide range of emotional and relational difficulties of varying levels of complexity, including family and relationship difficulties, stress, anxiety and depression, anger issues, trauma and abuse, bereavement and loss, work problems, and with sexuality and gender issues.
+I offer an affirmative approach to gender, sexuality and relationships.

 In addition, I have experience and a particular interest in working with adults, both men and women, who have experienced childhood and/or adult sexual, physical and emotional abuse, and who need help making sense of their experiences, with keeping themselves safe and learning to trust again.